 Lawyer linguist by day and fashion traveler anytime he gets the chance, he drives me crazy with his impatience and French habit of demanding a lot and complaining of the tiniest things.
 However, there is no better feeling than when he shares my silliness and dreams with a big smile and his sparkling blue eyes.

-Having visited almost all European countries (only 8 more to cross off the list), he is the perfect guide to show you around and share his perspective of the place.
+Having visited almost all European countries, he is the perfect guide to show you around and share his perspective of the place.
 And plus, you'll have beautiful personal visual memories to post on your social media.

 A handsome Carioca (namely a native from Rio de Janeiro) living the European life for almost 4 years and embracing it fully, Rafael is a funny and lovable guy (you'll have to admit it's hard not to fall under the charm of his beautiful white smile).
 Rafael is a brave man, after finishing his master's degree in innovation and new technologies in Porto, he followed me to the Netherlands and is now seeking for job opportunities.

 He's got a hard time saying no to others, but I guess it's part of the Brazilian way of life, so I don't really hold it against him (and plus I take advantage of this when proposing to go on new adventures).
 But the good part of its Brazilian roots is that he is always positive about things and has a very good and communicative energy.

 As being half Portuguese, half Brazilian, Rafael made me discover the beauties and wonders of Portugal and add Brazil on top of my destinations wish list.